-A more detailed view of the immediate future TDAQ planning is described in Chapter 18, but it is useful to set out the principal elements of the overall ATLAS planning here.
-In the current ATLAS installation schedule [1-5], the initial detector will be completed in December 2006, ready for the first LHC collisions in April 2007.
+A more detailed view of the future planning is described in Chapter 18, but it is useful to set out the principal elements here.
+In the current installation schedule, the initial detector will be completed in December 2006, ready for the first LHC collisions in April 2007.
 A cosmic ray run is planned in Autumn 2006.
 In its first year of operation, the LHC is expected to attain a luminosity of 2×10^{33} cm-2 s-1.
 The installation schedule of the TDAQ system is dictated both by constraints coming from the installation of the system itself as well as by the detector installation and commissioning schedule.
 In particular, the needs of the detectors for TDAQ services during that time should be fulfilled.

-The first elements of the TDAQ system will be required by the detectors in early-2005, and the ROD crate DAQ system (Section 1.2.1.1) in late 2004.
+The first elements of the TDAQ system will be required by the detectors in early-2005.
 These elements are those directly involved in the initial detector readout such as the ROBs as well as some specific associated software elements and the complete DCS system.
 These components are well advanced, with in many cases final prototypes or production modules being available now or at the latest by the end of 2003.
 The use of these elements in the ATLAS test beam has already been noted as one important element in their development.
 Elements of the system further down the chain, in particular the trigger farms, their interconnections, and software will be required later in time.
 The description of those elements in this TDR, documents the current status of development of the system.
-The desirability of purchasing computing and network hardware at a date which is as late as possible, while being consistent with the ATLAS schedule, so as to benefit from the latest technological developments is clear.
+The desirability of purchasing computing and network hardware at a date which is as late as possible while being consistent with the ATLAS schedule so as to benefit from the latest technological developments is clear.
 It is vital that maximum flexibility is kept in both the system schedule and design in order to facilitate this.

 The increasing size and timescale of high energy physics experiments means that their associated software is becoming increasingly complex.
-It will have to be maintained and supported over periods of 15 years or more by people who will come and go from the experiment on a much shorter timescale.
-In order to ease the long term maintenance issues, a big emphasis in the TDAQ system is being given to the use of a well-defined and appropriate software development process (see Chapter 15), to coherent error handling and fault tolerance (see Chapter 6), and to documentation.
+It will have to be maintained and supported over periods of 15 years or more by bodies of people who will come and go from the experiment on a much shorter timescale.
+In order to ease the long term maintenance issues, a big emphasis in the HLT/DAQ system is being given to the use of a well-defined and appropriate software development process (see Chapter 15), to coherent error handling and fault tolerance (see Chapter 6), and to documentation.

-The use of test beams to validate and test designs and prototype implementations of elements of the system has already been mentioned.
-However, this offers testing on a very small scale compared to that of the final experiment (a few VMEbus crates and their associated support services).
+The use of test beams to validate and test designs and implementations of elements of the system has already been mentioned.
+However, this offers testing on a very small scale compared to that of the final experiment (a few VME crates and their associated support services).
 Therefore, it is desirable to test the system on testbeds which are as large as possible within budget constraints.
 Furthermore, experience shows that many performance and functionality issues will only appear when testing on larger prototypes and testbeds.
 Nevertheless these testbeds may only represent some 10-20% of the final system size and so the extrapolation of measurements from them to the full system via advanced modelling techniques is also a vital element in the overall system design validation.
 Testbed and modelling results for the system are presented and discussed in Chapter 14.